Table of Contents

 Finding a school that’s a good fit and reflects your values is more important than a school’s reputation or facilities.

-- any special needs such as support for children with learning difficulties or disability
+- Special needs support for learning difficulties or disabilities.

 Furthermore, choice means greater ability to find a school that best suits your child’s needs and your family’s values.
 The competition for enrolments can also drive schools to perform better, leading to higher student achievement.